 A women’s centre in Manchester run by the charity Women in Prison.
 It provides practical and emotional support to women affected by the criminal justice system – not only those in or leaving HMP Styal but also those at risk.
 We donate clothes, shoes, handbags, toiletries, craft and knitting items, and diaries.

 MANCHESTER ACTION ON STREET HEALTH (MASH)

-SIGBI made Climate Change a priority for 2020 and our club decided to establish a Planet committee to focus on this.
+SIGBI made Climate Change a priority for 2020 and our Club decided to establish a Planet committee to focus on this.
 Several projects are under way

 The Sunflower Challenge invited members to plant at least one sunflower seed by World Bee Day on 20th May.
-The pollen and nectar are readily accessible to bees and bees are vital to both pollinate the food we need to survive and pollinate many of the trees and flowers that provide habitats for wildlife.
+The pollen and nectar are readily accessible to bees which are vital to both pollinate the food we need to survive and pollinate many of the trees and flowers that provide habitats for wildlife.

 Members of our Programme Action Committee’s Climate Group have produced a Collections and Recycling Directory which can be seen by clicking on the link below

 In recent years we have been able to make donations to the following charities

 Cornerstone – provides support to prevent people becoming homeless, secures safe accommodation for those who are homeless, and provides support that people need to make a new home.

 Dianne Oxberry Trust – focuses on raising awareness of ovarian cancer symptoms as speed of diagnosis is vital on securing a better outcome.